 - Parkinsons Disease

 - Multiple Sclerosis

 Basic every day CDB oil contains no THC what so ever.
 However, the mixture of CBD and THC together greatly increases its efficacy for pain relieve and for battling cancer.
 This mixture is generally an even mixture of CBD and THC together.
 The two ingredients acting together provide a much more powerful medicinal value.

 CBD and THC mixed together is called “Phoenix Tears” or “Rick Simpson Oil” and is produced by many underground sources.
 If you live in a state where cannabis is legal then you should be able to access this medication from a dispensary.
-If you live in a state of province that cannabis is illegal in, you’ll need to look under ground for sources or even better learn how to process your own “Phoenix Tears” from Cannabis.
+If you live in a state or province that cannabis is illegal in, you’ll need to look underground for sources or even better learn how to process your own “Phoenix Tears” from Cannabis.